halmousama/IntentAgoraOS/README.md

 ### 10. License

-To be determined.
-Likely an open-source license like MIT or Apache 2.0 to encourage adoption and collaboration.
+An MIT open-source license to encourage adoption and collaboration.